Kardbord/Kard-bot/README.md

 # Kard-bot
-A discord bot destined for greatness.
+A Discord bot destined for greatness.

 # Features
 - [x] Respond to user greetings and goodbyes